 Traditionally, a rice porridge simmered on the stove for hours, but that’s not necessary when you’re using leftover steamed rice.

-You might also note a small mound of pulled chicken pieces atop the turmeric rice porridge, above; it was our leftover Indian-style Burmese curried chicken.
-I’ve not included chicken in this recipe, as I wanted to offer a vegetarian option, however, this is a very versatile recipe.
+You might also note a small mound of pulled chicken pieces atop our turmeric rice porridge, above; it was our leftover Indian-style Burmese curried chicken.
+I’ve not included chicken in this recipe, as I wanted to offer a vegetarian option.

-You could certainly use any leftover protein you have, or fry up some bacon, pork or Chinese sausage.
+However, you could leftover rotisserie chicken or any leftover protein you have, or fry up some bacon, pork or Chinese sausage.
 Or not, as there’s loads of flavour thanks to the spices and toppings.

 I’ve been frying eggs in homemade chilli oil recently and just love them.
 I use Terence’s adorable mini fry pan and do one egg at a time.
 They’re super fast, but feel free to use a large fry pan or skillet and use egg rings.

-If you’re making this for guests, provide additional garnishes in small dishes and a selection of condiments such as homemade Sriracha or other chilli sauces, fish sauce, light soy sauce etc as it’s loads of fun to customise your own rice porridge, which is how congee is traditionally eaten.
+If you’re making this for guests, provide additional garnishes in small dishes and a selection of condiments such as homemade Sriracha or other chilli sauces, fish sauce, soy sauce, chilli flakes, crispy fried shallots, and so on, as it’s loads of fun for guests to customise their own rice porridge, which is how congee is traditionally eaten.
 Enjoy!

 Turmeric Rice Porridge Recipe with Fried Eggs in Chilli Oil with Fragrant Herbs